pokepark/PokemonRaidBot/docs/docker.rst

   * Task scheduler (such as Ofelia or plain old cron) for overview updates & cleanup.
 * We also provide orchestration examples for Docker Compose and Hashicorp Nomad.
 These can be a good base to build a more "production grade" installation.

+DB Setup with Docker
+^^^^^^^^^^^^^^^^^^^^

+The bot will on first use initialize all database tables, assuming the DB provided in configuration exists and the user provided has access to create the tables.
+This also allows for easily running the DB on a Docker instance of it's own, meaning no manual action is required to bootstrap a new database.

+If you don't wish to use the automation, initialize the tables yourself before running the bot.
+See :doc:`manual_install` for details on manual DB initialization.

 Configuring the bot with Docker
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^